NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/feeds/feed_synchronization.md

 vulnerabilities        ubuntu:17.10           2018-04-25T11:51:22.047635Z        7169
 ```

-This command will report list the feeds synchronized by the Anchore engine, last sync time and current record count.
+This command will report list the feeds synchronized by the Nextlinux engine, last sync time and current record count.

 Note: Time is reported as UTC, not local time.